alero/real-testing/README.md

 It has the same instanciation speed as Google Guice but can also clone and reset itself in a few milliseconds.
 It was built to be used in tests and beeing slow is not an option.

-Container Glue support
+**Container Glue support**
-1. Spring support (Use the @Autowired) to leave the Testing Container and jump over to spring -- This means a Spring Container is started and attached to the lifecycle handling using the same principles as spring normally does.
+* Spring support (Use the @Autowired) to leave the Testing Container and jump over to spring -- This means a Spring Container is started and attached to the lifecycle handling using the same principles as spring normally does.
 Uses a special @RunWith(SpringJUnitRunner.class) to do this

-Container Implemented support
+**Container Implemented support**
-1. CDI light, the application can depend on most common CDI configurations but does not support CDI Config annotations Uses the regular non glued @RunWith(JUnitRunner.class) JUnit runner
+* CDI light, the application can depend on most common CDI configurations but does not support CDI Config annotations.
+Uses the regular non glued @RunWith(JUnitRunner.class) JUnit runner
-2. EJB3 light, the application can depend on EJB3 annotations Uses the regular non glued @RunWith(JUnitRunner.class) JUnit runner
+* EJB3 light, the application can depend on EJB3 annotations.
+Uses the regular non glued @RunWith(JUnitRunner.class) JUnit runner

-Planned Container Implemented support
+**Planned Container Implemented support**
-1. Google Guice, as the IoC Container inside the tests was built using Guice as blueprint it should be fairly esasy to support it fully.
+* Google Guice, as the IoC Container inside the tests was built using Guice as blueprint it should be fairly esasy to support it fully.

-Resources support
+**Resources support**
-- Loading SQL schema files (*.sql)
+* Loading SQL schema files (*.sql)
-- Loading SQL data files (*.sql)
+* Loading SQL data files (*.sql)
-- Loading Liquibase schema files
+* Loading Liquibase schema files
-- Datasources (java.sql.Datasource)
+* Datasources (java.sql.Datasource)
-- JPA Entity Managers (manages the lifecycle and makes it possible to combine with Datasource)
+* JPA Entity Managers (manages the lifecycle and makes it possible to combine with Datasource)

-Single config placeholder
+**Single config placeholder**
+All configurations for tests are centralized into a "application type config" and can be safely reused between tests.